MENUMENU

 You choose the ad extensions you think will work best, and Google will show the best-performing combinations to display.

-Factors That Affect Your Extensions
+Factors That Affect Your Google Ad Extensions

 Here’s the thing.
 Even though everyone has access to extensions, it doesn’t necessarily mean they’ll show up.